Nov. 4, 2017, 2:00pm: Papilio plays a Cookie Concert at the Lunenburg School of the Arts, 6 Prince St., Lunenburg NS.

 Nov.
 18, all day: Faculty coach on Baroque flute for the Early Music Society of Nova Scotia Early Music Camp at St. Mark's Church, corner Gottingen and Russell Streets, Halifax NS.
 Performing Bach and Marais on faculty recital.

 Nov.
 19, 2017: The Maritime Conservatory of Performing Arts Traditional Music Ensemble, under the direction of Jennifer Publicover, and Vivid Vocal Ensemble, under the direction of Zoe Leger, collaborate to produce a music video covering Joni Mitchell's classic "Both Sides Now" for the CBC Music Class Challenge.
-More details TBA.
+Here is the video.

 SElected past events

 Sept.
 27, 2017, 5:00 - 6:30 ADT: Presented material from my MES thesis and participating in panel discussion at VOICES online conference for the teaching of STEM subjects through music.

 Accepted 31 Jul 2017, published online: 11 Aug 2017: First scholarly publication from thesis for Master of Environmental Studies degree:

 Music as a Tool for Environmental Education and Advocacy: Artistic Perspectives from Musicians of the Playlist for the Planet